Introduction

 Best Fit:

-✓ Operations where quoting speed is primary need
+- Operations where quoting speed is the primary need

 Small Business Advantages: